apache/nuttx/configs/sama5d4-ek/README.txt

        idea because you cannot type the 'dmesg' command to view the RAMLOG without a keyboard attached.]

-   15. Support the USB high-speed USB device driver (UDPHS) is not enabled by default but could be enabled by changing the NuttX configuration file as described above in the section entitled "USB High-Speed Device."
+   16. Support the USB high-speed USB device driver (UDPHS) is not enabled by default but could be enabled by changing the NuttX configuration file as described above in the section entitled "USB High-Speed Device."

+   17. Support for the maXTouch MXT768E touchscreen driver on the TM7000 LCD/Touchscreen module is enabled by default.
+See the section above entitled "TM7000 LCD/Touchscreen" for detailed configuration information.
+       You will probably want to disable this option if you are not using the TM7000 LCD/Touchscreen.

+       The Touchscreen test program is also built in.
+This test program can be found in the source tree at apps/examples/touchscreen.
+Usage is
+       like:

+         nsh> tc [<number-of-touches>]

-   16. The SAMA5D4-EK includes for an AT25 serial DataFlash.
+   18. The SAMA5D4-EK includes for an AT25 serial DataFlash.
 That support is NOT enabled in this configuration.
 Support for that serial FLASH could be enabled by modifying the NuttX configuration as described above in the paragraph entitled "AT25 Serial FLASH".

-   17. This example can be configured to exercise the watchdog timer test (apps/examples/watchdog).
+   19. This example can be configured to exercise the watchdog timer test (apps/examples/watchdog).
 See the detailed configuration settings in the section entitled "Watchdog Timer" above.